jackyzha0/quartz/docs/features/folder and tag listings.md

 ## Customization

+Quartz allows you to define a custom sort ordering for content on both page types.
 The folder listings are a functionality of the [[FolderPage]] plugin, the tag listings of the [[TagPage]] plugin.
 See the plugin pages for customization options.